 Award recipient selected and notified

-2015 GFA Carole J. Bland Phronesis Award recipient announced and award presented at the Joint GDI/GFA Professional Development Conference in San Juan, Puerto Rico
+2016 GFA Carole J. Bland Phronesis Award recipient announced and award presented at the GFA Professional Development Conference in Vancouver, Canada

 Award Criteria and Selection Process